jpegleg/enchantress/README.md

 The `ciphertext_hash` is not a secret itself and can be safely shared.

+The only line actually required for decryption is the ciphertext_hash, the other lines are for human use.
+An enchantress.toml can be created/recreated manually.
+The "validation string" that the encryption outputs is ciphertext_hash, and can be stored separately or shared, etc etc.

 The password used is the secret to protect.
 The password is not stored and explicitly emptied from memory.

 Weak passwords are weak security.
 Enchantress does not enforce "good" passwords, password security is up to you!